This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-With each bite you take of this beefy, fall apart tender, over-stuffed sandwich dunked in a creamy au jus, you too, will adopt this comforting sandwich as one of your go-to’s.
+With each bite you take of this beefy, fall apart tender, over-stuffed Easy French Dip Sandwich with Picante Provolone dunked in a creamy au jus, you too, will adopt this comforting sandwich as one of your go-to’s!

 The flavor of rich beef combined with robust picante provolone cheese and a well-seasoned homemade au jus is the perfect match.

 Enter your email below and get it sent straight to your inbox!